 Most of the visual appeal of this camera comes from its anodized aluminum enclosure.
 This combines durability with style, as the metallic appearance gives off an effect that simply cannot be replicated with paint.
 There are three colors available.
 Black is the simplest, while the orange and yellow are the most enticing colors.
 But this isn’t just an attractive looking camera, as it’s just as durable as it appears.

 The main reason you’d want to buy this camera is the fact that it can go anywhere and do anything.
 It’s waterproof up to 30 meters, or 100 feet.
 Althogh you can take it for a dunk, optics work differently underwater.
-You certainly don’t have to worry about getting it accidentally wet, but it’s not the ideal choice for underwater photography.
+You certainly don’t have to worry about getting it accidentally wet.

 It can also withstand being dropped from up to 8 feet, and will continue to function in freezing temperatures as low as -10C or 14F.
 From a durability standpoint, this is one of the better cameras on the market.
 For the money, the only thing that comes close is the previous generation of W-series cameras.